AlexanderHansson4225/CourseArchive/Year2/CS/FuncProgg/README.md

 **Forget it (not typesafe.)**

+---

 ### Monad class: Motivation
 * Separation of pure and sequential code
   * Pure code is easier to reason about
 * Simply see it as yet another type class
+* Introduction of state and its transformations

 ### The monad class
 ```